danbev/learning-openssl/notes/des.md

 the ciphertext as complex and involved as possible.

 ### Diffusion
-Diffusion refers to how each bit in the plaintext influences many of the bits
+Diffusion refers to how each bit in the plaintext influences many of the bits.

 Combining confusion/diffusion multiple times can build a strong block cipher:
 (called a product cipher principal)